BKWLD/nuxt-page-transition-and-anchor-handler/README.md

 ## Options

+Can be set with the module or in the config file under the `ptah` key.

 - `css` (`true`) - Include the default transition styles (see `transition.css`)
 - `initialDelay` (`500`) - How long to wait after the `window.onNuxtReady` event before handling the initial page anchor.
 This gives the page a chance to render the elements you are trying to scroll to.
 - `anchorSelector` (`[data-anchor={{anchor}}]`) - The selector to scroll to. `{{anchor}}` will be replaced with the URL hash (minus the '#').